pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 Status
 ------

 Mostly the project is at stage 1: we know the aims of this project.
+Some subtasks are more advanced, for instance:

+-   The design the [Secure Contract Signing protocol](/wiki/Secure_Contract_Signing_Protocol "wikilink") is stage 4.

 The next tasks belong to stage 2, which is still very much a research stage.
 Here are some of the most obvious tasks:

--   design the [Secure Contract Signing protocol](/wiki/Secure_Contract_Signing_Protocol "wikilink");
+-   Understand [Private Contract Signatures](/wiki/Private_Contract_Signatures "wikilink").
--   design how to describe [Contracts](/wiki/Contracts "wikilink").
+-   Describe the XML format of [Contracts](/wiki/Contracts "wikilink").

 Methodology
 -----------